 We lean into the cooler weather by unearthing our coats from the depths of our closets.
 We find ourselves brace for the awkward that is interacting with those we reserve communication just for the holidays.
 Tradition begs for our attention, which can also have a ripple effect into our skeletons neatly tucked away in our metaphorical closets.
 The holidays reliably shift the narrative that floats throughout the therapy room.
 Old scars from past difficult experiences become irritated.
 Stress festers as the calling to give both vulnerably and materialistically slowly creeps upon us.
 Old conflictual interaction patterns begin to tug at our memories, and we find ourselves bracing for impact.
 Fun fact, I hate conflict.
 I am wholeheartedly a lover not a fighter, despite what my feisty disposition may convey.
 Becoming a therapist only deepened my loathing for uncomfortable interactions, as I can empathize with many different versions of a story.
 Many was the key word there.
 I am still very much human after all.
 I have my own skeletons to tend to around this time of year.
 The heaviness behind the thump of my heart in my chest at the thought of them confirms their presence.
 They usually start peaking out from behind their hiding places at the first sightings of carved pumpkins and spooky Halloween movies.
 By this point, they’re wandering aimlessly within the crevasses of my thoughts.
 Sigh, pesky buggers.
 Perhaps the holidays are oddly heavy because of the nostalgia the crisp cold air brings.
 We are reminded of our own unique ‘Neverlands’; the worlds that once existed but have since faded away.
 Memories of warmth and connection seep into the dark corners that are collecting cobwebs in our hearts.
 Stubbornly cemented narratives are highlighted, a lack of closure is aroused, and it’s just damn uncomfortable.
 Sometimes, people lean into narratives that support fragile egos, threatened by the thoughts of embracing accountability.
 Sometimes, our loved ones leave this world without a proper or well-timed farewell.
 Sometimes, we face obstacles that seem unsurpassable because it takes all parties to wrestle through conflict.
 So, as we lean into the thick of the holiday season, and find ourselves eating way too much pie, I want to leave you with some tid-bits to take with you: It’s OK if your narrative does not match another.
 We cannot control the stories that others choose to tell themselves.
 Just because you play a ‘bad guy’ part in someone else’s story does not deem you a monster.
 Always be kinder than we feel.
 Accountability is an elixir for healing connections and conflictual interactions.
 Don’t forget to nurture your soul as ‘Neverland’ tugs at your heart this festive holiday season and you yearn for the times your heart is grieving.
 And last but not least, eat the damn pie.
+Fun fact, my husband is an avid podcast connoisseur.
+He’s got a diverse palate of interests, much of which he was able to pursue during his work-related travels.
+During our shared car rides, he’s slowly gotten me hooked on a few shows, one in particular is titled ‘Dear Therapist’.
+It captures the dialogue of two well-known therapists and their pursuits of literal therapizing with a real life human.
+It’s captivating, regardless of one’s profession.

 Over this past weekend during one of our mini adventures, we listened to a woman’s experiences with her childbearing journey.
 As we listened along, I couldn’t help but pick up on the theme of idealistic expectations this woman seemed to have woven within her narrative.
 From having a detail-saturated birthing plan, to expecting nothing but experiencing labor all-natural, to “breast is best”, to hyper focused tunnel vision of wanting four children to seek fulfillment.
 It was exhausting to listen to.
 How often do we get sidetracked by our idealistic expectations that we forget to invest in the hear-and-now of realistic expectations?
 More often than not, it’s an unhelpful amount of the time.
 I mean systemically, it’s easy to get caught up in the pursuit of ‘ideals’.
 We grow up mesmerized by Disney-inspired fairy tales of dreamy characters and happy endings.
 Media is dedicated to the portrayal of easily attainable ‘ideals’ from parenting, to Halloween costumes, to food prep.
 Social media rarely embraces the humanness of others, so we are surrounded by mostly happy or successful moments.
 It’s quite easy to forget we are human beings.
 While idealistic ideas have their perks, realistic expectations leave room for our humanness.
 Here, there’s freedom to flex when life has its unpredictable splash, when our personhood shows its vulnerability, and when the “mold” is not the best fit.
 Realism grants permission for outcomes that are an individual kind of turnout, while leaving room for acceptance and peace.
 When we get caught up in the idealistic ways of thinking, suddenly this line of thought can bleed into the lens of which we experience our worlds.
 Rarely is anything “enough” when we are fixated on the ideals.
 I want to encourage you (and myself) to routinely take a step back and reexamine the expectations that color our experiences.
 Leave the idealistic ways of being to the Disney princesses and celebrate the multidimensional soul that we are.
 Leave room for the messy, the unplanned, and the rough edges by adjusting those pesky expectations to ebb and flow that follow the melodies of living an authentic life.
 The peculiarities of this profession extend outside the office walls, as does any job.
 Yet, sometimes I think others dismiss the professionalism we mental health therapists uphold, which means it’s vital to take off our therapeutic hats once we lock up our therapy rooms.
 As the world becomes more chaotic, I am noticing that more people are busting at the seams, desperate to be heard.
 Like a hiccup that cannot help but erupt from our chests, hopping over boundaries and expelling their stories in rushed and impulsive monologues.